-Patients with IgA deficiency may develop antibodies to IgA, and can have severe, even life-threatening reactions to transfusions of blood and blood products.
-If transfusions are necessary, washed cells may be cautiously given.
+People with IgA deficiency may develop antibodies to IgA.
+As a result, they can have severe, even life-threatening reactions to transfusions of blood and blood products.

 When to Contact a Medical Professional

-If you have an IgA deficiency, be sure to mention it to your health care provider if IVIG or other blood-component transfusions are suggested as a treatment for any condition.
+If you have an IgA deficiency, be sure to mention it to your health care provider if immunoglobulin or other blood-component transfusions are suggested as a treatment for any condition.

 Genetic counseling may be of value to prospective parents with a family history of selective IgA deficiency.